 Mt.
 Hood.
 A glorious shining sentinel, Mt.
 Hood is the tallest peak in Oregon, reaching 11,249 feet.
 The Cascade chain of volcanos snakes from British Columbia on the north to northern California on the south.
 Mt.
 Hood is about halfway along the chain.
 Mt.
 Lassen and Mt.
 St. Helens are the only two that have erupted in recent memory, although Mt.
 Hood routinely puts out steam and produces clusters of tiny earthquakes.

 Back in the day, Mt.
 Hood was a formidable obstacle to early-19th century pioneers who intended to make Oregon City or the Willamette Valley their home.
 Sliced with deep canyons and pitted glaciers, and strewn with enormous boulders in fields of slippery scree, no way could wooden wagons forge over its flanks and remain in one piece.
-Pioneers were forced to stop at The Dalles to build rafts to for a precarious journey downriver to their new settlements.
-Until Mr. Sam Barlow built a rough road across its southern flank in 1846.
+Pioneers were forced to stop at The Dalles to build rafts to for a precarious journey down the Columbia and Willamette Rivers to their new settlements.
+That is, until Mr. Sam Barlow built a rough road across its southern flank in 1846.
 And then the rush to Western Oregon began.

 Now, thousands of climbers strive for Mt.
 Hood's summit every year.
 The typical climb involves departing from Timberline Lodge (6000 feet) around midnight and reaching the summit no later than 10 a.m., before softening snow begins releasing entrapped rotten rock.
 Plenty of climbers have been injured by rock hurtling downslope.
 Other dangers involve avalanches and mountain-generated storms that can swoop down on climbers in an instant.